 First Published: 2nd of May, 2020 by Patrick Carpen.

 “Saijan bhajee” as it is commonly called by the locals in Guyana, is in fact the world renowned superfood, moringa leaves.
 Moringa, the subject of a US scientific study around the year 2010, has been classified as a superfood and is used to fight malnutrition as well as for its medicinal value in various parts of the world.
-The recently developed moringa industry – which sells moringa based products, is a billion dollar industry.
+The recently developed moringa industry – which sells moringa based products such as moringa power and seeds, is a billion dollar industry.

-The Saijan Tree – Unimaginable Riches in the Midst of Poverty
+The Saijan Tree – Untold Riches in the Midst of Poverty

 In post-colonial Guyana, the majority of the Guyanese population were financially poor.
 As a result, they learned to “eat cheap.”
 For many families, fishing and farming helped to supplement income from jobs.

 The moringa tree was commonly known by Guyanese as the saijan tree – an adaptation from Hindi language and culture.
 The leaves of this tree are often cooked and incorporated into meals in the East Indian culture.
-The practice was perhaps subsequently adopted by (or was perhaps also native to) other ethnic groups of Guyana.
+The use of moringa as a food product was also known amongst the Africans of Guyana.
+Evidence suggests little association of the moringa tree with indigenous, Chinese, Portuguese or European food cultures.

 Little did Guyanese know that they were in fact eating something that all the money in the world can’t buy.
 You’ve probably heard the saying that “the best things in life are free.”
 The Moringa (saijan) tree is a good example of that.
 In fact, recent scientific research around the world has dubbed the moringa tree, like the coconut tree, as the “miracle tree” or the “tree of life.”